 When you’re not lighting up the whole neighborhood, the E2D’s low mode of just 5 lumens provides useful around-the-house illumination as well.

-In a similar output range, but with a much reduced price tag from the SureFire, is the Olight M18 Maverick, which some may argue is even more versatile due to its mid-range 100 lumens mode.
-It’s proven very popular amongst law enforcement personnel.
+In a similar output range, but with a much reduced price tag from the SureFire, is the Olight S1 Baton, which some will argue is even more versatile thanks to its moonlight (0.5 lumens) and medium (80 lumens) modes.

 If you need to go to the very top end of the range, a light like the Fenix PD35 is hard to beat.
 It boasts Tactical and Outdoor modes, with a range of output levels in each, from a paint-melting 1,000 lumens right down to 8 lumens.
 It’s a super-versatile flashlight, and still manages to be only 5.4 inches in length and 3.1 ounces in weight.